shopware/docs/guides/plugins/plugins/administration/add-custom-module.md

 ```
 {% endcode %}

-The `group` property targets to the group section, the item will be displayed in 'shop', 'system' and 'plugin' sections.
+The `group` property targets to the group section, the item will be displayed in 'shop', 'system' and 'plugins' sections.
 The `to` gets the link path of the route.
 The `icon` contains the icon name which will be display.

 ### Add custom settings card